-- 1.2 All races and series will be governed by the ‘Rules’ as defined in the Racing Rules of Sailing 2013-2016.
+1.2 All races and series will be governed by the ‘Rules’ as defined in the current Racing Rules of Sailing.

-- 1.5 All boats must have sail numbers in accordance with the rules.
-Any competitor wishing to sail with no numbers or numbers different from those he or she is registered with must obtain approval from the Race Officer prior to the race and note the ‘sign on’ sheet accordingly.
+1.5 All boats must have a sail number and in accordance with any class rules where applicable.
+Any competitor wishing to sail with a number different from that he or she is registered with must obtain approval from the Race Officer prior to the race and note the alternative sail number on the ‘Check-Out- Check-In’ sheet accordingly.

-- 1.6 To be a valid entry in a race or series of races on any day a boat shall sign in before 1330 hours on that day.
+1.6 To be a valid entry in a race or series of races on any day a boat shall Check Out prior to going afloat.

 2.0 Notices to Competitors

 2.1 Notices to competitors will be posted on the Official Noticeboard in the Lower Lounge.
 These may include shipping movements, tidal information and weather forecasts etc.

 3.1 Any change to the Sailing Instructions will be posted on the Official Noticeboard in the Lower Lounge before 1200 hours on the day it will take effect.

 4.1 Signals made ashore will be displayed at the Nelson Yacht Club flagstaff

 4.2 When Flag AP is displayed ashore, ‘1 minute’ is replaced with ‘not less than 5 minutes’ in race signal AP.